chevyboys/chironbot/README.md

 })

 ```
-* `trigger` (Discord Client Events Enum Instance): The Event that triggers this
+* `trigger` (Discord Client Events Enum Instance): The Event that triggers this.
-* `enabled` (boolean): If this trigger should be enabled
+* `enabled` (boolean): If this trigger should be enabled.
 * `process` (The function to run when the trigger is invoked.
-It recieves whatever the discord client gives on that event)
+It recieves whatever the discord client gives on that event).

 ### Context Menu Interactions
 ```